staD020/png2prg/readme.txt

   D800:   $4328 - $470f (multicolor only)
   D021:   $4710         (multicolor only)

-Background Color:

-To give you more control, you can force a specific background color for multicolor pictures, by specifying -force-bg-col 0 for black, 1 for white, 2 for red, etc.

-Single or MultiColor Charset:
+# Single or Multicolor Charset:

-Currently only pictures with max 4 colors can be converted to charset.
+Currently only images with max 4 colors can be converted into a charset.
-You can use -force-bg-col and -force-char-col to control colors.
+Support for individual d800 colors and mixed single/multicolor chars may be added in a future release, if the need arises.

-MultiColor charsets are packed, they only contain unique characaters.
+By default charsets are packed, they only contain unique characaters.
-SingleColor charsets are *not* packed, primary use is 1x1 charsets.
+If you do not want charpacking, eg for a 1x1 charset, please use -no-pack

   Charset:   $2000-$27ff
-  Screen:    $2800-$2be7 (multicolor only)
+  Screen:    $2800-$2be7
-  D021:      $2be8       (multicolor only)
+  CharColor: $2be8       (multicolor only)
-  CharColor: $2be9       (multicolor only)
+  D021:      $2be9       (multicolor only)
   D022:      $2bea       (multicolor only)
   D023:      $2beb       (multicolor only)

-Animation (MultiColor Bitmap Only for now):
+# Single or Multicolor Sprites:

+If the source image size is a multiple of a 24x21 pixel sprite, the image is considered to contain sprites.

+The image will be converted left to right, top to bottom.

+  Sprite 1: $2000-$203f
+  Sprite 2: $2040-$207f
+  ...

+# Bitpair Colors:

+By default, png2prg guesses bitpair colors by itself.
+In most cases you don't need to configure anything.
+It will provide a mostly normalized image which should yield good pack results, but your miles may vary.

+To give you more control, you can force/prefer a specific bitpair color-order.
+Use c64 colors, so 0 for black, 1 for white, 2 for red, etc.

+The following example will force background color 0 for bitpair 00 and prefer colors 6,14,3 for bitpairs 01,10,11:

+  ./png2prg -bitpair-colors 0,6,14,3 image.png

+It's also possible to explicitly skip certain bitpairs preferences with -1:

+  ./png2prg -bitpair-colors 0,-1,-1,3 image.png

+# Sprite Animation:

+Each frame will be concatenated in the .prg.

+# Bitmap Animation (only koala):

 If multiple files are added, they are treated as animation frames.
+You can also supply an animated .gif.
-The base image will be exported and a separate .prg per frame.
+The first image will be exported and each frame as a separate .prg, containing the modified characters.

 The frame files are following this format.
 Each frame consists of 1 or more chunks.
 A chunk looks like this: